 What role does IT play?

+Utilize IT as a resource in this process.
+If you’re unable to create a communication strategy or business continuity plan yourself, your IT department or managed services provider should be assisting you.
 An IT outsourcing provider in Houston can help you identify the services needed to maintain the continuity of your business, as well as handle the testing and training portions of the planning process.

 If Hurricane Harvey impacted your business, you may be eligible for disaster recovery assistance.
 Visit DisasterAssistance.gov and SBA.gov for more information about grants and loans available to your business.